konheee/konh2e/README.md

 # This is Konh2e 🚀
-* Hi, I'm Konh2e, a software developer based in Seoul, South Korea.
+* Hi, I'm Konh2e, a software developer in South Korea.

 # What I've been interested in
 * I like python, JS, vim.
 I like studying and there are so many things what I want to know furthermore.